 Johnny was extremely sociable and loving.
 He had many friends, some great ones, and some that were not leading him into a healthy environment.
 Drug experimentation started, which (as many of us know) is very common practice with teenagers.
 Johnny’s ADHD and OCD brain along with an addictive personality became a recipe for disaster.
 Partying with his friends and self-medicating led to a full-fledged drug addiction.

 I think people without personal experience have misconceptions about drug addicts.
 In their minds, every addict is a loser, someone who can’t get their act together, without self restraint, alone, careless.
 Some of those attributes can definitely be true, but from my experience, I just see someone broken.
 My brother was blessed in the fact that he had a family who was close to him and stayed by him through multiple hospital stays from overdoses (where he had 50% chance of living each time).
 We were blessed to have Johnny in our lives, as well.
 Empathy was something he was not lacking, and I think attributed to some of his depression and self-medicating.
 His absolute love for our family was overwhelming.
 My brother proves that even if you don’t practice attachment parenting, children can be loving, empathetic, and well-attached.
 He loved and looked up to my dad, and was protective of my mother, trying to shield her as best he could from his destructive lifestyle, because he knew how painful it was for her to watch.
 My sister was three years older, but they were so close that they were like twins.
 I was younger, but doted on.
-I still, to this day, have found more devoted or loving siblings as I had in mine (still have in my sister).
+I still, to this day, have not found more devoted or loving siblings as I had in mine (still have in my sister).
 They were always excited to play with me and loved that I was part of their lives.
 This was not a story of a child addicted to drugs and estranged from his family… we were present daily.

 Unfortunately, drugs are mind altering and can warp your perception of life.
 Hopeless, having done rehab and feeling his mind and body were literally broken, he decided to be extremely selfish.